Guide to Buying a New-Build

 What Schemes Are Available for New-Build Houses?

-One scheme that was introduced by the government to help when buying new-build homes, is the Help to Buy Equity Loan.
-This scheme was launched in 2013 and is available in England, Scotland and Wales, but not Northern Ireland.
+Over the years the government has run various schemes to help people buy new build homes.
+The Help to Buy Equity Loan scheme was launched in 2013 and is available in England, Scotland and Wales, but not Northern Ireland.

 Through the Help to Buy Equity Loan, the government will lend you 20% of the property’s value (40% when buying in London).
 You will not have to pay interest on this loan for 5 years.
-This means that, as a buyer, you can secure a new build mortgage with just a 5% deposit, borrowing the remaining amount from the lender.
+You then put down a 5% deposit for the property, and take out a mortgage for the remaining 75% of its value.

 According to the Ministry of Housing, Communities & Local Government, between its launch in April 2013 and March 2020, approximately 272,852 properties were bought using the Help to Buy Equity Loan scheme.
 Around 82% of these purchases were first-time buyers.